LOCHOV/Cloud2CSV/README.md

 ### CLI Requirements:

   - **AWS**:
-      - read-only access to AWS via a IAM-Role (assume-role) or IAM-User
+      - read-only access to AWS via a IAM-Role (assume-role) or IAM-User.
+Login to aws cli
-      - Be logged in on your aws cli
       - https://aws.amazon.com/premiumsupport/knowledge-center/iam-assume-role-cli/

   - **GCP**:
-      - user or service account with read permissions to the service you want to scan
+      - user or service account with read permissions to the service you want to scan.
+Login to gcloud cli.
-      - Be logged in on your gcloud cli
       - https://cloud.google.com/security-command-center/docs/how-to-programmatic-access

   - **Azure**:
-      - a user with its API keys or a Service Principal with "Reader" role
+      - a user with its API keys or a Service Principal with "Reader" role.
+Login to az cli.
-      - Be logged in on your az cli
       - https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli

 ### Required Packages: